lbittarello/Microeconometrics.jl/docs/src/methods.md

 ## Hausman test

-This function computes the difference in coefficients between two parametric models.
+These functions compute the difference in coefficients between two parametric models.
 They return a `ParObject`, which contains the vector of differences, their covariance matrix and labels.
 Our implementation is based on the GMM representation of the joint estimation problem (see Subsection 8.3.2 of Cameron and Trivedi (2005)).